openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 	#endif
 ~~~~

 Congratulations, you just created your own class!
 There are couple of new things are going on here.
-The first 2 lines (`#ifndef..` prevent the compiler from using copying the file multiple times.
+The first 2 lines (`#ifndef..` prevent the compiler from using (so called "including") the file multiple times.
 This is a standard practice in C++ and you probably want to leave things the way they are.
-You are basically saying, "Hey compiler, don't compile this stuff two times, and for compiling you will need ofMain.h header file.".
+You are basically saying, "Hey compiler, don't compile this stuff multiple times, and for compiling you will need ofMain.h header file.".
 Including `ofMain.h` will give you access to all the methods and objects of openFrameworks.
 This is what makes your code oF-based and not just C++ code, and is where the magic happens.

 To create a object you need to call the class's constructor.
 The constructor `Ball()` is the first thing that will execute and create the Ball.
 It's like when you write `int i;` and 'i' automatically is initially set to zero. int's constructor took care of that for you.
 The properties should look familiar at this point but a new method is the `draw()` function.